bhattrahul525/Meet-and-Greet-App/README.md

-This is a Fully functioning MERN Stack Application for different people to meet and chat with each other.
+This is a Fully functioning MERN Stack Application for random people to meet, swipe and chat with each other.